Emanon42/ct-19-20/desc/part4/README.md

 - `llvm-pass-simple-dce` (part 3, a Simple Dead Code Elimination Pass)
 - `llvm-pass-my-dce` (part 4, an Iteratrive Liveness Analysis pass)

-The sources for each pass should be in a folder named `skeleton`, and the pass (when compiled) should be a shared object called `libSkeletonPass.so`.
-If you cloned the skeleton pass repository (i.e. https://github.com/sampsyo/llvm-pass-skeleton.git), and did not change the CMakelists or the name of the source (`Skeleton.cpp`) then the pass should be configured correctly.
+The sources for each pass should be in a folder named `src`, and the pass (when compiled) should be a shared object called `libMyPass.so`.

 In other words, the `part-4/passes` folder should be structured as follows: